-A total of 284 questions were submitted by 103 respondents from across all Australian states and territories.
-The occupational groups of study participants consisted of policy makers (17%), researchers (52%), academics/educators (16%) and others (15%).
-The latter category included advisors for community and indigenous ranger groups, science illustrators and consultants.
-After evaluation against the inclusion criteria, and combining of similar entries a final list of 228 questions were identified for inclusion in the prioritisation process.
-The questions were well distributed across all of the themes, as follows: Biosecurity (n = 18); Resource Management and Stewardship (n = 30); Ecosystem and Biodiversity (n = 28); Fisheries Management (n = 38); Monitoring and Assessment (n = 39); Environment and Climate (n = 49); and Emerging technologies, tools and approaches (n = 26).
+A total of 284 questions were submitted by 103 responde from across all Australian states and territ occupational groups of study participants construct polic makers (17%), researchers (52%), acaden (16%) and others (15%).
+The latter ategor, ncluded advisors for community and Indig ranger groups, science illustrators and consultants. uation against the inclusion criteria, and cortaining of she ar entries a final list of 228 questions were derived for inclusion in the prioritisation process.
+The quere system well distributed across all of the them follow prosecurity (n = 18); rdship (n = 30); ecosystem resource management nd and biodiversity (n =fisheres management (n = 38);monitoring and assessment (n = 39); environment and climate (n = 49); and emerging technologies, tools and approaches (n = 26).
 A total of 56 individuals from a range of occupational grounds including policy makers (23%), researchers (40%), academics/educators (25%) and others (12%) participated in the prioritisation survey phase.